nick75mowbray/moody_plants/README.md

 ## Installation
 ```
 npm install
+npm install client

 ```

 run locally in the command line:
 ```
-npm start
+npm run dev
 ```
 ## Features
-Employee data is stored in state and passed down into child elements.
-Allows for filtering and sorting of all columns using material-ui.
-All employee fields and values are searchable using the search input and updated after each key stroke.
+The frontend uses TypeScript where possible.
+Uses cloudinary to serve optimised and responsive images to cut down on load times.
+Custom Material-UI theme, for a unique yet consistant look.
+Option to login and view an account page using Auth0.
+Can add items to cart and checkout using commerce.js and stripe (card details).
+The email entered at checkout will receive a confirmation email upon successful checkout.

 ## Questions
 [github](https://github.com/nick75mowbray)